purvagulati/BithubAPI/component_2.md

    - **Remarks:** PR was merged.

 17. **Testcase Identifier:** `Mut5-Happy2`
-   - **Description:** Does not merge a specified pull request as its sourceCommit starts from 0.
+   - **Description:** Does not merge a specified pull request as it's sourceCommit starts from 0.
    - **Input:**
      ```json
      {